SamvathnaEm/labreport5/main.md

 To fix the bug above, we would need to understand the overall purpose of the merge function.
 Since it requires us to return a merged list that contains the elements from both lists in sorted order, we would need to repurpose the if-conditional statement in line #15 to fix the bug.
 Instead of comparing the size of each string within each element from the list, we should use the ```compareTo()``` method, which is part of the string class in Java.
 This method compares two strings lexicographically based on the Unicode value of each character in the strings.
 So, we are going to modify the if-conditional statement in line #15 to ```list1.get(index1).compareTo(list2.get(index2)) < 0```.
 The ```list1.get(index1).compareTo(list2.get(index2))``` would return the negative value if the string in list1 is lexicographically smaller than the the string in ```list2```.
 Therefore, if that comparison is less than 0, the element in ```list1``` will be added first.
 This would ensure that the merged list has the correct order of elements in an alphabetical order during the merging process.

 ## Part 2 - Reflection
-A couple of things from my lab experience in the second half of this quarter that I didn't know before is creating a grading script to auto-grade student programming assignments.
-I have wondered how those things work behind the scenes ever since I took the introductory Java course.
+A couple of things from my lab experience in the second half of this quarter that I didn't know before is writing a grading script to auto-grade student programming assignments.
+I have wondered how those stuffs work behind the scenes ever since I took the introductory Java course.
 I am now able to write a grading script for programming assignments by myself and even know some useful commands like ```find``` , ```grep```, ```less``` that help facilitate the grading process in counting and finding the student file submissions.